-Convicted murderer on death row sworn in by Sri Lankan parliament
+Convicted murderer on death row sworn in by Sri Lankan Parliament

 "Since the election of this Member of Parliament has not been invalidated, the interim relief sought that he be permitted to attend Parliament has to be allowed," the court said, though it left the matter ultimately to the Speaker whether or not to swear Jayasekera in.

-On Tuesday, Jayasekera was escorted to parliament by armed prison officials, where he took the oath of office and formally became an elected lawmaker.
+On Tuesday, Jayasekera was escorted to Parliament by armed prison officials, where he took the oath of office and formally became an elected lawmaker.

 People's Liberation Front leader Anura Kumara said it was "unjust" for someone given a death sentence to be a member of Parliament.
 Members chanted "shame" and wore black shawls in commemoration of Jayasekera's victim.